jodelamo/webpack-lab/README.md

 Note how this quite dramatically increases the bundle size with various boilerplate code.

+### `04-bundle-with-external-css`

+Verify that a bundle has been created and that a seperate CSS file has been created alongside with it.

 ### `05-bundle-with-html`

 Verify that a bundle has been created and that HTML is included in that bundle.